Trace: • Data Modeling and Representation

 Restrict Content of Dropdown List

-Of course, JVX offers many more features to enhance our application without manipulating the data model.
+Of course, JVx offers many more features to enhance our application without manipulating the data model.
 For example, we assume that the manager of each department must be assigned to the department he or she manages.
 Therfore, we may want to restrict the employees in the manager listbox to employees which are assigned to the corresponding department.

 With our EPlug Plugin, you can jump to the editor's client source code in Eclipse by selecting the editor and pressing the eclipse icon (1).